i-am-tj/Photogram/README.md

 - **Feed Service**: Generates personalized feeds for users based on their preferences and activity.

 ---

-🔨 **Work in Progress:** The microservices for Photogram are still under development!
+## 🚧 Work in Progress
+The development of Photogram is ongoing, and the microservices are currently under construction.
+Stay tuned for updates on our progress!

 ---

 ### Infrastructure Components: